StartBootstrap/startbootstrap-agency/CRAWCI Documentation.md

 ### 5. Ethical-legal analysis
 ## Legal checklist

-Legal analysis is necessary to ensure sustainability of the data production and publication process over time and to create a balanced service that respects the public function and the rights of individuals.

 | | To check | D.1|  D.2 | D.3 | D4 | D5 | D6 |
 | ----------- | --------| ------|--------|-------|---------|---------|---------|